Gareena

 Gareena is a Maldivian crime thriller web series directed by Mohamed Faisal.
 It stars Mariyam Majudha, Mohamed Faisal, Ansham Mohamed and Rafiu Mohamed in main roles.
 The pilot episode of the series was released on 5 October 2023.
 Filming took place in B. Goidhoo and K. Thulusdhoo.

 Premise

 Shimla, an award winning journalist travels to a remote island to cover a brutal murder case of a five year old girl.
 She works closely with Police IO Rilwan, who led the investigation.
-Slowly, the case becomes Shimla's most challenging job a s journalist.
+Slowly, the case becomes Shimla's most challenging job as a journalist.
 The more she searches for answers, a dark past starts to haunt her.